Everyday Foods for Sharing with Your Backyard Chickens... and why.

 Oats: Yes.
 They can eat raw or cooked oats.
 Some research indicates that oats fed to pullets helps to reduce feather picking.
 Oats contain vitamins and minerals also some protein.
 We include certified organic rolled oats in Cluck Yea.

 Oranges and Orange Peels.
 Oranges do have some amazing health benefits.
-In general, chickens do not enjoy orange.
+In general, chickens do not enjoy oranges.

 Pasta: High in carbohydrates so feed sparingly.
 It is fun to watch them slurping up spaghetti though!